shadeed/shadeed/README.md

 ## How to reach me
 The fastest way to reach me is via Twitter [@shadeed9](https://twitter.com/shadeed9).
 If you prefer email, feel free to email me: shadeed9[at]gmail.

+## How can I support you?

+If you want to support my open source projects, I would appreciate [buying me a coffee](buymeacoffee.com/EmbDfQoF6).